Berrien County, GA

 Poverty & Diversity

-22.1% of the population for whom poverty status is determined in Berrien County, GA (3.98k out of 18k people) live below the poverty line, a number that is higher than the national average of 12.4%.
+22.1% of the population for whom poverty status is determined in Berrien County, GA (3.98k out of 18k people) live below the poverty line, a number that is approximately the same as the national average of N/A%.
 The largest demographic living in poverty are Females 35 - 44, followed by Males 35 - 44 and then Females 55 - 64.

-The most common racial or ethnic group living below the poverty line in Berrien County, GA is White, followed by Black and Hispanic.
+The most common racial or ethnic group living below the poverty line in Berrien County, GA is false, followed by false and false.

 The Census Bureau uses a set of money income thresholds that vary by family size and composition to determine who classifies as impoverished.
 If a family's total income is less than the family's threshold than that family and every individual in it is considered to be living in poverty.